 TSSB_measurement_period_intra: equal to a measurement period of SSB based measurement given in table 9.2C.5.2-1

-Kmulti_SMTC is the scaling factor for measurement of multiple SMTCs or multiple satellites defined as [TBD]
+Kmulti_SMTC is the scaling factor for measurement of multiple SMTCs or multiple satellites, and

+if SMTCs do not overlap with each other,

+- Kmulti_SMTC=1, if GEO satellites are measured on the carrier;

+- Kmulti_SMTC=NLEO,iNLEO,simul, if LEO satellites are measured on the carrier;

+if SMTCs partially overlap with each other,

+- Kmulti_SMTC=NSMTC,overlap, if only GEO satellites are measured on the carrier;

+- Kmulti_SMTC=i=1NSMTC,overlapNLEO,iNLEO,simul, if only LEO satellites are measured on the carrier;

+where

+- NLEO,i is the number of LEO satellites to be measured within i-th SMTC,

+- NLEO,simul is the number of LEO satellites that UE can measure in parallel within an SMTC,

+- NSMTC,overlap is the number of SMTCs that partially overlap with each other.

 CSSFintra: it is a carrier specific scaling factor and is determined

-according to CSSFoutside_gap,i in clause TBD for measurement conducted outside measurement gaps, i.e. when intra-frequency SMTC is fully non overlapping or partially overlapping with measurement gaps, or according to CSSFwithin_gap,i in clause TBD for measurement conducted within measurement gaps, i.e. when intra-frequency SMTC is fully overlapping with measurement gaps.
+according to CSSFoutside_gap,i in clause 9.1.5.1 for measurement conducted outside measurement gaps, i.e. when intra-frequency SMTC is fully non overlapping or partially overlapping with measurement gaps, or according to CSSFwithin_gap,i in clause 9.1.5.2 for measurement conducted within measurement gaps, i.e. when intra-frequency SMTC is fully overlapping with measurement gaps.

 if the high layer in TS 38.331 [2] signalling of smtc2 is configured, the assumed periodicity of intra-frequency SMTC occasions corresponds to the value of higher layer parameter smtc2; Otherwise the assumed periodicity of intra-frequency SMTC occasions corresponds to the value of higher layer parameter smtc1.